Eschatologue/CM_wiki/docs/equipment/consumeables/grenade.md

 ## Using a Grenade

-When you take the **Attack** action, you can replace one of your attacks to either throw a grenade at a point up to 60 feet away or use a [Grenade Launcher] to propel the grenade to a point up to 120 feet away.
+***Throwing.*** When you take the :rsc-a: **Attack** action, you can replace one of your attacks to either throw a grenade at a point up to 60 feet away or use a Grenade Launcher to propel the grenade to a point up to 120 feet away.
 The grenade explodes at that point, creating a particular effect depending on the grenade's effect.

 ## Grenade List

 <div class="grid cards" markdown>

 - :ui-grenade: [Conccussion Grenade](#conccussion-grenade)

-    **AoE** 20-ft :aoe-sphere: Sphere
-    **Save** :d20-save: DC 14 DEX save (Half Damage on Success)
-    **Damage** 4d6 :dmg-force: Force

 - :ui-grenade: [Cryogenic Grenade](#cryogenic-grenade)
 - :ui-grenade: [Flashbang Grenade](flashbang-grenade)
 - :ui-grenade: [Fragmentation Grenade](#fragmentation-grenade)